 Learning French With French Movies – Conclusion

 And take it all with a grain of salt.
 Chances are that a lot of actors will elude you.
-I have many “Mac Dreamy’s”, and it’s a pain, but I have to stop the movie and ask Olivier “what the heck did he say?”.
-And Olivier (who has been in an English speaking environment since we was 12) repeats for me.
+I have many “Mac Dreamy’s”, and it’s a pain, but I have no choice but to stop the movie and ask Olivier “what the heck did he say?”
+And Olivier (who has been in an English speaking environment since he was 12) repeats for me.

 The good thing is that when we watch a movie in French, sometimes the same thing happens to him (I understand and he doesn’t), although he is perfectly bilingual.

-And sometimes, we both have no idea… And then we put on the subtitles!!
+And sometimes, we both have no idea… And then we put on the subtitles – in French !!

 So, what I mean here is that you are not alone, and it’s essential to pick the right audio tool to STUDY with… there are many good movies that should be enjoyed for the story and the filmmaking, with the subtitles on – and which are not best suited for language learning purposes.